JonathanBechtel/dva_project/README.md

 ## DESCRIPTION

-This repository features the codebase used to develop the minimum-spanning-trees used to explore the crypto data, model the relationships, and cluster accordingly using minimum spanning trees.
+This repository features the codebase used to develop the minimum-spanning-trees used to explore crypto price/return data over time, model the inter-coin relationships, and cluster accordingly using minimum spanning trees (using correlation metrics between coins as well as dynamic time warping).

 This codebase features three key components:
 * Data ingest (Python)